 Don’t Change Keyword Targeting During Migration

 When migrating from one platform to another, it’s important to keep your keyword targeting the same.
-If you migrate keywords that have already been optimized for one platform, there is a chance that they will not perform as well on the new platform.
-You could lose some traffic and rankings from those keywords, which can hurt your overall SEO strategy.
+If you migrate keywords that have already been optimized for one platform, they may not perform as well on the new platform.
+You could lose traffic and rankings for those keywords, which could hurt your overall SEO strategy.

 Post-Migration: